odkr/pandoc-zotxt.lua/README.md

     make test-better-bibtex
 ```

+### Zotero item IDs

 Zotero item IDs are particular to the database the items are stored in.
 So,
 if you want to test whether Zotero item IDs work, you need to adapt this
-test to your database: First, import the sources from `test/items.rdf`.
-Next,
+test to your database:

+1. Import the sources from `test/items.rdf`.
-look up the item ID of Kristie Dotson's "A Cautionary Tale: On Limiting
+2. Look up the item ID of Kristie Dotson's "A Cautionary Tale: On Limiting
    Epistemic Oppression" in your Zotero database.
-Then, replace "QN9S6E2T"
-in `test/data/test-zotero-id.md` with that ID.
+3. Replace "QN9S6E2T" in `test/data/test-zotero-id.md` with that ID.

-If you want to test using Zotero item IDs as citation keys, you have to adapt
-the corresponding tests to your database.
-This is because

 To run the Zotero item ID test, say: